godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 In general, the defaults are good enough.
 There is also a **Capture Subdivision** (that must always be equal or less to the main subdivision), which is used for capturing light in dynamic objects (more on that later).
-It's default value is also good enough for more cases.
+Its default value is also good enough for more cases.

 .. image:: img/baked_light_capture.png